 What is PCOS?

-Polycystic Ovary Syndrome (PCOS) is a common hormonal disorder affecting women of reproductive age.
+Polycystic Ovary Syndrome is a common hormonal disorder affecting women of reproductive age.
 It occurs when the ovaries produce higher-than-normal levels of androgens (male hormones), which can lead to a range of symptoms.
 Common symptoms include irregular or absent periods, excessive hair growth (hirsutism), acne, weight gain, thinning hair, infertility and ovarian cysts.

 graph showing the incidence of PCOS symptoms amongst women with PCOS